How To Make an External Call With Microsoft Teams

 • Transform Teams into a complete business collaboration platform.

-• Instant integration: Callroute has auto configured the integration process.
-That means that we can get you set-up to call from Teams in minutes (provided you have the right prerequisites), while most other Direct Routing providers can take up to seven days.
-We can also integrate any legacy equipment such as PBX’s within one central platform.
+• Instant integration: Callroute has auto-configured the integration process.
+That means that we can get you set up to call from Teams in minutes.

-• Flexible and affordable: We charge per-channel, rather than per-user.
-That means you pool your users across multiple phone lines so you pay for the capacity your business requires rather than every user.
-Auto scaling expands capacity as demand increases, so no one ever hears a busy tone.
-Compared to Microsoft Calling Plan in particular, this delivers a better outcome at less cost.
+• Flexible and affordable: we charge per channel, rather than per user.
+Pool your users across multiple phone lines so you pay for the capacity your business requires rather than every user.

-On its own, Microsoft Teams provides all of the channels you need for internal communication and collaboration — chat, video and audio calls, file sharing, company-wide announcements and personal messages.
+On its own, Teams provides the channels you need for internal communication and collaboration—chat, video, audio calls, file sharing, company-wide announcements, and personal messages.